meshhq/terraform-meshhq-ecs-cluster/terraform.md

 ## Single Command Deployments

-We have an in house CLI that all of our developers use on a daily basis.
-So we set out to build functionality that would allow us to deploy a docker image on a newly provisioned ECS Cluster with a single command.
-We achieved this via the following:
+When we set out to build our ECS tooling, we had a single goal in mind.
+We to to be able to deploy a docker image on a newly provisioned ECS Cluster with a single command.
+We built this functionality it on our in-house, `Mesh` CLI via the following command:

 ```bash
 $ mesh cluster deploy --name "mesh-docker-sample" --image "meshhq/sample-node-container"